ssj018/ssj018.github.io/_posts/blog/2013-12-23-python-setup.md

 	    package_data = {
 	        # If any package contains *.txt or *.rst files, include them:
 	        '': ['*.txt', '*.rst'],
-	        # And include any *.msg files found in the 'hello' package, too:
+	        # include any *.msg files found in the 'hello' package, too:
 	        'hello': ['*.msg'],
 	    },